-These two outfits I made from second hand thrift store purchase (include that Hat!).
-Blouses + belt+ long skirt +hat.
-If you don’t have good thrift stores near you can try almost any clothing store because this look is trending now.
+I made these next two outfits from second hand thrift store purchase (including that Hat!).
+Blouses + belt+ long skirt + hat.
+If you don’t have good thrift stores nearby, you can try almost any clothing store, because this look is trending now.

 1900s Motoring Outfit

-For my motoring outfit below, I paired a wool skirt, pintucked blouse, wide belt fasted at the back, motoring coat (antique), large beret cap, goggles, gauntlet gloves, and long lace scarf.
-The duster coat is the most difficult to find new or thrifted but you could leave it out and still have a fabulous outfit.
+For my motoring outfit below, I paired a wool skirt, pintucked blouse, wide belt fastened at the back, motoring coat (antique), large beret cap, goggles, gauntlet gloves, and long lace scarf.
+The duster coat is the most difficult to find new or thrifted, but you could leave it out and still have a fabulous outfit.

 1900s Daywear- Jumper Dress